Soviet5lo/SlashTHEM/README.md

 - [Slash'EM Extended](https://github.com/SLASHEM-Extended/SLASHEM-Extended), if you want a variant that includes absolutely everything and every possible idea, good and bad.
 - [Slash'EM-Upgrades and Patches](https://github.com/BarclayII/slashem-up/tree/develop), if you want Slash'EM + Balance changes, a few backports from Nethack 3.6, various upgrades and integrated patches.

 The source code builds fine on Windows using MinGW, as well as Linux.
 Other Operating Systems are untested.
-I highly doubt it runs on legacy systems however (VMS, Amiga, etc.)
+I highly doubt it runs on legacy systems however (VMS, Amiga, etc.).
+Pull requests are indeed looked at.

-Windows (x64) builds are available on the [releases](https://github.com/Soviet5lo/SlashTHEM/releases) page, but these are very much out of date compared to the current code.
+Windows (x64) builds are available on the [releases](https://github.com/Soviet5lo/SlashTHEM/releases) page.
+I attempt to make a new build based on the current code at the beginning of the month, assuming there's enough changes worth building.

 Credits
 -------